Sorbh/FileManagerDialog/README.md

 # FileManagerDialog
 A Dialog for select file in Android.
 You can customize your request to select file.

+  *It pickup colorAccent of the root project and applied it to FileManager dialog color theme.

 # Getting started